All Episodes

 Brothers in North Hollywood and then they opened up a larger hub

-apparently where chatneys used to be.
+apparently where Chattnes used to.

+Be wow Burbank is cool of ghosts.

 Wow.
-Burbank is cool of ghosts.

-Wow, I love that.
+I love that.

 Oh, yeah.

-It's definitely haunted with allthese musicians and maybe like,
+It's definitely haunted with all

-you know, Jim Gordon's mother's voice.
+these musicians and maybe like, you know, Jim Gordon's mother's

-Yeah.
-Jim, you didn't do the laundry
+Jim, you didn't do the laundry right, Jim.

 Jim, what kind of chord progression was that?

 You should just quit.
-Maybe a girl would like you,
+Maybe a girl would like you

-Betty, if you took a shower, Jim.
+better if you took a shower, Jim.

 Punch her in the face, Jim.
 Oh no, it's like psycho.